Upstream Arts is the only arts organization in the Twin Cities

 to utilize the arts to develop social & communication skills

 for people with disabilities at every stage of life.

-Our programming integrates individuals with cognitive, developmental, emotional, behavioral, and physical disabilities into multidisciplinary arts residencies designed to develop social/emotional and communication skills vital to success in school, work and life.
-In our programs, local professional artists— including actors, musicians, poets, visual artists, and dancers—teach fundamental skills in a variety of art forms through fun activities that nurture self-expression, conversation, and group participation.
-Participants meet for 1-2 hours weekly over a designated period of time (most often 6, 12, or 18 weeks), usually in a setting where they already receive services.
+Our programming integrates individuals with cognitive, developmental, emotional, behavioral, and physical disabilities into multidisciplinary arts residencies designed to develop skills vital to success in school, work, and life.
+Our team of local professional artists teaches fundamental skills in a variety of art forms — including acting, music, poetry, visual artist, and dance — through fun activities that nurture self-expression, conversation, and group participation.
+Participants usually meet for 1-2 hours weekly over a designated period of time, often in a setting where they already receive services.

 A typical Upstream Arts program is an arts residency in one of the following core focus areas.
-All of our residency focus areas are available for individuals of all abilities, and several are available for all age groups.
+All of our residency program offerings are available for individuals of all abilities, and several are available for all age groups.
 We work with every partner to customize the structure and length of residencies according to the partner’s unique interests and goals.
 To explore possibilities, please contact Julie Guidry, Upstream Arts Executive Director, at (612) 331-4584 or [email protected].

 Our residencies are designed to provide a lifetime of arts learning experiences for individuals with disabilities, from birth to retirement and beyond.
 We also regularly offer community programs and trainings open to people of all abilities, including artists, educators, program staff, administrators, producers, and the general public.

-This session – absolutely free of charge – can offer a better understanding of how we work to support individuals with a range of cognitive, developmental, emotional, behavioral, and physical disabilities.
+This session – absolutely free of charge – can offer insight into how we work to support individuals with a range of cognitive, developmental, emotional, behavioral, and physical disabilities.